kerolloz/MoviezApp/README.md

 # MovieZ

 ### Overview
-* Simple iOS application that provides the user with a list of the lates movies in cinema.
+ Moviez is a simple iOS application that provides the user with a list of the newst movies in cinema.

+---

+### Features
+* Movie details: release date, rating and length(runtime in minutes).
+* Reviews and trailers with YouTube player embedded into the application.
 * No registration, No Sign up, No time wasters.
 * Only a couple of tabs will get you inside the movie details.
 * Once online, all the movie details you see will remain available offline.